List of General Hospital characters introduced in the 1980s: Olivia St. John

 In 2017, Olivia resurfaces, having taken over the Jerome mob in secret from Julian (William deVry).
 She is responsible for the car bombing that killed Morgan Corinthos (Bryan Craig), which was meant for Julian.
 She's bent on revenge against Julian for trying to kill her and for killing Duke, whom she is still obsessed with.
 Olivia threatens Julian's family, including his infant son, Leo Falconeri, and Sam Morgan (Kelly Monaco), Julian's pregnant daughter, to force him to do her bidding.
 She tries to buy out General Hospital, telling Julian she wants to convert it to condos.
 However, the plan falls through, and she later reveals that she's actually wanting the lab underneath the hospital, hoping to revive Duke.
 She kidnaps Anna's daughter, Robin Scorpio (Kimberly McCullough) and Griffin Munro (Matt Cohen), Duke's son, but Anna finds them and Olivia escapes.
 She kidnaps Alexis Davis (Nancy Lee Grahn), Julian's ex-wife, and forces Julian to shoot her or she'll kill him.
 She wants Julian to lose the one he loves, since he took away her love.
 Instead, Julian helps Alexis get free, and supposedly falls off a bridge after Olivia shoots him.
 Olivia tries to skip town, but she is caught by Carly Corinthos (Laura Wright), Morgan's mother.
 Wanting revenge for her son, Carly tries to kill Olivia, but is stopped by Morgan's father and Robin's longtime best friend, Sonny (Maurice Benard) after all the information from Jason Morgan (Billy Miller) and Curtis Ashford (Donnell Turner) were given to commissioner Jordan Ashford (Vinessa Antoine).
 Olivia is arrested, and sent to a mental asylum.
+In early 2024, it was revealed that Olivia had been murdered.